RyanClementsHax/notes/cloud/aws/ec2.md

     - can change the attributes of the RI as long as the exchange results in the creation of reserved instances of greater or equal value
   - scheduled
     - available to launch within the time windows to reserve
+  - within an account or accounts that have access to these instances, its first come first serve
 - dedicated hosts
   - phyisical ec2 server dedicated for your use
   - allows you to use your existing server-bound software licenses